Operation Homecoming: Kissinger Twenty

 The first round of POWs to be released in February 1973 mostly included injured soldiers in need of medical attention.
-Following the first release, twenty prisoners were then moved to a different section of the prison, but the men knew something was wrong as several POWs with longer tenures were left in their original cells.
-After discussions the twenty men agreed that they should not have been the next POWs released as they estimated it should have taken another week and a half for most of their discharges and came to the conclusion that their early release would likely be used for North Vietnamese propaganda.
-Consequently, in adherence with their code, the men did not accept release by refusing to follow instructions or put on their clothes.
-Finally, on the fifth day of protest Colonel Norm Gaddis, the senior American officer left at the Hanoi Hilton, went to the men's cell and gave them a direct order that they would cooperate.
-The men followed orders, but with the stipulation that no photographs were to be taken of them.
+Following the first release, twenty prisoners were then moved to a different section of the prison, but the men knew something was wrong since several POWs with longer tenures were left in their original cells.
+After discussions, the twenty men agreed that they should not have been the next POWs released, as they estimated it should have taken another week and a half for most of their discharges, and came to the conclusion that their early release would likely be used for North Vietnamese propaganda.
+Consequently, in adherence with their code, the men did not accept release and so refused to follow instructions or put on their clothes.
+Finally, on the fifth day of the protest, Colonel Norm Gaddis, the senior American officer left at the Hanoi Hilton, went to the men's cell and gave them a direct order that they would cooperate.
+The men followed orders but with the stipulation that no photographs were to be taken of them.

-It turned out that when Henry Kissinger went to Hanoi after the first round of releases, the North Vietnamese gave him a list of the next 112 men scheduled to be sent home.
-They asked Kissinger to select twenty more men to be released early as a sign of good will.
+It turned out that when Kissinger went to Hanoi after the first round of releases, the North Vietnamese gave him a list of the next 112 men scheduled to be sent home.
+They asked Kissinger to select twenty more men to be released early, as a sign of goodwill.
 Unaware of the code agreed upon by the POWs, Kissinger ignored their shot down dates and circled twenty names at random.